bookingactivities/booking-activities/readme.txt

 * ★ **Group your events** to easily sell bundles, subscriptions, seminars, or events spreading on several days
 * Create **repeated events** (with desired frequency and exceptions dates)
 * Unlimited calendars, activities, events and bookings.
 * **Permission management system**: your managers manage only their own calendars and reservations.
-E.g.: You can [set up Booking Activities for a marketplace](https://booking-activities.fr/en/blog/set-up-a-booking-marketplace-with-booking-activities/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme).
+E.g.: You can [set up Booking Activities for a marketplace](https://booking-activities.fr/en/blog/set-up-a-booking-marketplace-with-booking-activities/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme) *(Booking Activities can only be managed from the backend)*.

 **Booking forms**